danielmartin0/Cerys-Moon-of-Fulgora/README.md

 ### Credits

 - Gameplay and code by [thesixthroc](https://mods.factorio.com/user/thesixthroc).
+    - Opening PRs is welcome on Github if there's something you'd like to see changed.
-  - If you’d like to discuss game design, [https://www.patreon.com/thesixthroc](https://www.patreon.com/thesixthroc) gives access to a channel for that on [Discord](https://discord.gg/VuVhYUBbWE).
+    - If you’d like to discuss game design, [https://www.patreon.com/thesixthroc](https://www.patreon.com/thesixthroc) gives a channel for that on [Discord](https://discord.gg/VuVhYUBbWE).
 - Art by [Tserup](https://mods.factorio.com/user/Tserup).
+- Special thanks:
+    - snooz for the scrap recycling technology icon
+    - notnotmelon for a bugfix and teaching the ways of image compression
-- Special thanks to rjdunlap, xbarsigma, Preceti, and especially NekoBaron for feedback and discussion.
-Thanks also to notnotmelon for feedback, advice and for improving some code.
+    - rjdunlap, xbarsigma, Preceti, notnotmleon, NekoBaron and others for feedback and discussion
 - Some assets are adapted from open-source materials.
 See Credits.md for details.

+---

 ![](https://raw.githubusercontent.com/danielmartin0/Cerys-Moon-of-Fulgora/main/images/hovering.png)